Kizaki

 Log in, manage team or CI access, issue application API keys, and work with async operational tooling.

-This part of the CLI is about who can access Kizaki itself, who can access your app over HTTP, and how you inspect operational access surfaces like background effects.
+This page covers who can access Kizaki itself, who can access your app over HTTP, and how you inspect async operations.

 Common Commands